Bobby Lee: MADtv

 In 2001, Lee joined the cast of MADtv, making him the show's first and only Asian cast member.
-He has publicly expressed that he dreaded playing the characters Bae Sung and Connie Chung, as well as the "Average Asian" skits.
+He has stated that he dreaded playing the characters Bae Sung and Connie Chung, as well as the "Average Asian" skits.
 Lee remained with the cast until the series' cancellation in 2009 and returned briefly when MADtv was revived in 2016 on The CW.
-Some of Lee's recurring characters included:

 TigerBelly podcast

-TigerBelly is a video podcast hosted by Bobby Lee and his ex-partner, Khalyla Kuhn, that they started in 2015, with appearances by technical engineer Gilbert Galon and producer George Kimmel.
-Kuhn became interested in doing podcasts of her own after she was a guest on the DVDASA podcast.
+Started in 2015, TigerBelly is a video podcast hosted by Bobby Lee and his ex-partner, Khalyla Kuhn.
+It also features appearances by technical engineer Gilbert Galon and producer George Kimmel.
 The show's intro song "Shadow Gook" was written and produced by Lee and performed by Lee and Kuhn.
 The hosts discuss events from their lives and news topics from popular culture, often revolving around Asian American issues related to the entertainment industry, adolescence, sexuality, ethnicity, racism, and politics.

-Lee and Erik Griffin initially pitched a podcast to All Things Comedy, and they were immediately signed but they could never make the time to meet.
-Around this time Lee and Kuhn were visiting her family in the Philippines, when Kuhn came down with serious heart trouble.
-She spent weeks in hospitals and couldn't return to her nursing job.
-She needed something to do to keep busy and so started her own podcast.
-Lee came on her show and the chemistry was so good that Lee decided to instead focus on podcasts with Kuhn.
+Prior to the creation of TigerBelly, Lee and Erik Griffin pitched a podcast to All Things Comedy but never developed the show.
+While Kuhn was recovering from heart surgery, she developed a podcast as a way to occupy herself.
+Lee assisted her with its creation and eventually appeared on her show.
+He then decided to focus on a podcast with Kuhn instead of with Griffin.

-As TigerBelly grew, Lee and Kuhn needed an engineer to watch over the computer and consult on technical issues, so they asked Gilbert to handle the technical side of the podcast; Lee had met Gilbert at a viewing of a Manny Pacquiao fight.
-Lee met future TigerBelly producer George Kimmel when he was working on The Station comedy channel for Maker Studios, where Kimmel was working as a producer.

-Since 2018 Lee has made several appearances as recurring character Jin Jeong in the new Magnum P.I.
-TV-series.
+Tijuana prostitution story

+In April 2023, podcast clips of Lee telling a story of an experience with a young, adult prostitute in Tijuana resurfaced.
+USA Today reported that the anecdote drew online backlash and allegations of child exploitation.
+During an episode of TigerBelly in the same month, Lee clarified that the story was not true and had been “a dark joke” pieced together from “a couple of awful bits”.

+Riyadh Comedy Festival

+In 2025, Lee participated in the Riyadh Comedy Festival.
+Joey Shea, Saudi Arabia researcher at Human Rights Watch, said in a statement that the Saudi government is using the comedy festival to whitewash its human rights abuses.